TatianaUshakova/Anemia_detection/src/data_preprocessing/color_correction/README.md

 4. **Image Correction:** The matrix is applied to adjust the image colors.

 ## 📦 Installation
 Ensure you have Python installed.
-To install the required dependencies:
+To install the required dependencies (requitements.txt is in the original Anemia_detection folder):
 ```bash
 pip install -r requirements.txt
 ```